hos/pyfem1d/README.md

 in the project root directory

 ```
-$ cd feminist/
+$ cd pyfem1d/
 $ python setup.py install
 ```

-This will install the `feminist` module under `/usr/lib/python*/site-packages/feminist`, as well as the `feminist` script under `/usr/bin` which is the primary handle for this program.
+This will install the `pyfem1d` module under `/usr/lib/python*/site-packages/pyfem1d`, as well as the `pyfem1d` script under `/usr/bin` which is the primary handle for this program.

 ## Invocation

-To run feminist, type in your command line:
+To run pyfem1d, type in your command line:

 ```
-$ feminist
+$ pyfem1d
-feminist - 1d finite elements for testing material formulations
+pyfem1d - 1d finite elements for testing material formulations
 Type help or ? to list commands.

-feminist>>
+pyfem1d>>
 ```

-which drops you into the CLI for feminist.
+which drops you into the CLI for pyfem1d.
 Here, you can type `help` to show a list of commands you can use.

 In general, you can: